 \section{Discussion}

-In many non-blazar AGNs, variations of the BEL flux are observed to be correlated with the optical continuum (typically interpreted as accretion disk emission) with time delays of $\Delta t \sim (10-1000)\;{\rm days}$ \citep[e.g.,][]{2000ApJ...533..631K,2004ApJ...613..682P,2007ApJ...659..997K}.
-Measuring such time delay allows one to estimate the characteristic radius $R_{\rm BLR}$ of the BLR, this technique is known as reverberation mapping \citep{1982ApJ...255..419B}.
+In many non-blazar AGNs, variations in the BEL flux are observed to be correlated with the optical continuum (typically interpreted as accretion disc emission) with time delays of $\Delta t \sim (10-1000)\;{\rm days}$ \citep[e.g.][]{2000ApJ...533..631K,2004ApJ...613..682P,2007ApJ...659..997K}.
+Measuring this time delay allows us to estimate the characteristic radius $R_{\rm BLR}$ of the BLR; this technique is known as reverberation mapping \citep{1982ApJ...255..419B}.

 In the case of 3C~454.3, which is both a blazar and a quasar, we have a more complex situation (see Figure \ref{fig_cartoon}).
-The optical continuum is a combination of highly variable synchrotron emission produced in a blazar zone located in a relativistic jet up to a parsec in front of the nucleus (SMBH), and of thermal emission produced in the accretion disk.
+The optical continuum is a combination of highly variable synchrotron emission produced in a blazar zone located in a relativistic jet up to a parsec in front of the nucleus (SMBH), and of thermal emission produced in the accretion disc.
 It is not possible to confidently separate these two components.
-In the traditional picture of BLR being concentrated and slightly flattened around the equatorial plane of the AGN \citep[e.g.,][]{2012arXiv1209.2291T,2014ApJ...789..161N,2015MNRAS.449..431J,2018Natur.563..657G}, it is this unknown accretion disk emission (rather than the jet emission that is relativistically beamed away from the equatorial plane) that is reprocessed into the BEL.
-Observation of a correlation between synchrotron light curve produced in a foreground jet and BEL light curve produced in the background BLR requires that both are correlated with the underlying poorly constrained accretion disk emission.
-While the reverberation of accretion disk emission in the BLR can be explained purely by light-travel effects, correlation of the synchrotron emission requires consideration of perturbations originating in the inner accretion disk and propagating along the jet to the blazar zone.
+In the traditional picture of BLR being concentrated and slightly flattened around the equatorial plane of the AGN \citep[e.g.][]{2012arXiv1209.2291T,2014ApJ...789..161N,2015MNRAS.449..431J,2018Natur.563..657G}, it is this unknown accretion disc emission (rather than the jet emission that is relativistically beamed away from the equatorial plane) that is reprocessed into the BEL.
+Observation of a correlation between synchrotron light curve produced in a foreground jet and BEL light curve produced in the background BLR requires that both are correlated with the underlying poorly constrained accretion disc emission.
+While the reverberation of accretion disc emission in the BLR can be explained purely by light-travel effects, correlation of the synchrotron emission requires consideration of perturbations originating in the inner accretion disc and propagating along the jet to the blazar zone.